 After the second data leak, Google announced they are going to shut down the consumer version of Google+ in April next year.

-In spite of its promising concept, unfortunately Google+ was not able to grab Internet's users attention.
-The service will be available for companies that subscribe to its G Suite service, despite the shut down.
+In spite of its promising concept, unfortunately, Google+ was not able to grab the Internet's users' attention.
+The service will be available for companies that subscribe to its G Suite service, despite the shutdown.